Issaquah Salmon Days

-Issaquah Salmon Days is a festival held in Issaquah, Washington, that celebrates the return of the salmon.
-The main features of the event is a parade, live music, and a market for artisans and food.
-The goal of the event is to celebrate the end of the salmon run, where salmon return to their birth river to lay eggs.
-The first festival was in 1970, and has occurred annually since then.
+Issaquah Salmon Days is a festival held in Issaquah, Washington that celebrates the return of the salmon.
+The main features of the event are a parade, live music, and a market for artisans to sell their wares and food.
+The purpose of the event is to celebrate the end of the salmon run, where salmon return to their birth river to lay eggs.
+The first festival was in 1970 and has continued annually since its founding.
 In 2006, the festival's economic impact was estimated at 1.5 million dollars.